Info

 Famous Five:

-• If you could let your 20-year old self, know one thing, what would it be? – Tim would have focused more on personal development
+• If you could let your 20-year old self, know one thing, what would it be? – “Marry the right person”

 Time Stamped Show Notes: